Anawalt Logo

 Q: Can I grow citrus trees in containers, and if so, what should I consider?

-A: Yes.
-Choose a large, well-draining pot and use a potting mix specifically formulated for citrus or other fruit trees.
+Yes.
+Choose a large, well-draining pot with a potting mix formulated for citrus or other fruit trees.